Wildlife & Habitat

 - For Cascades grizzly bears, we've led the charge to win recovery for a severely endangered population.

-- For fishers in Washington, we are key players in their successful reintroduction to Olympic Peninsula forests.
+- For fishers in Washington, we are key players in their reintroduction to the Olympic Peninsula and the Cascades.

 - For mountain caribou, we helped protect 5 million acres in the Inland Temperate Rainforest of British Columbia, connecting down to the US border.

 - For wildlife from bighorn sheep to red-band rainbow trout, in northeast Washington, we've helped ranchers gain conservation easements.

 - For deer, black bear, American marten, and many other wildlife, we're helping ensure safe passage across roads in the Cascades and Okanogan.